 Please see the Undergraduate Catalog Archives for PDF versions of past catalogs.

-This program offered by Leigh Gerdine College of Fine Arts/Department of Art, Design, and Art History
+This program is offered by the Leigh Gerdine College of Fine Arts/Department of Art, Design, and Art History.

 The student pursuing the certificate in art therapy must be an art major.

 Students should petition to become art therapy candidates at their regularly scheduled major acceptance review and begin keeping their art therapy journal under the supervision of the art therapy program advisor.
 (Regulated by the AATA, art therapists must complete a master's degree in order to become registered and certified.
 The certificate in art therapy provides an initial stage of preparation for further training.)
 Students seeking this certificate are required to adhere to the Ethics and Standards of Practice guidelines of the AATA.